davidturner/jQuery-Image-Slider/readme.md

 Whilst it started out as a very rough and ready (and admittedly sloppy) piece of code, I have cleaned it up somewhat and made sure that it works in as flexible a manner as possible.
 This is something I intend to continue in the future.

-v0.4 - Cleaned up performance of code. v0.3 - Improved functionality of plugin, made it easier to use, and started making use of the HTML5 ability to use data- to create custom attributes to HTML elements. v0.2 - Added support for other elements than div (mainly for support of the html5 figure element) [released on web & github]
+v0.5 - added some method of plugin jquery. v0.4 - Cleaned up performance of code. v0.3 - Improved functionality of plugin, made it easier to use, and started making use of the HTML5 ability to use data- to create custom attributes to HTML elements. v0.2 - Added support for other elements than div (mainly for support of the html5 figure element) [released on web & github]